Turning back clock on digital age, Taiwan craftsman seeks to save traditional Chinese printing

 Handwritten Chinese, using brush and paper, is considered an art form and an indicator of its practitioner's scholarship and aesthetic sensibility.

 In communist China, many characters have been replaced by simplified forms to promote literacy, but purists say they lack the heft and balance of the originals.

-Taiwan, an island of 23 million people 160 kilometers (100 miles) off the Chinese coast, still uses the traditional versions, regarding them as the heart and soul of Chinese culture.
+Taiwan, an island of 23 million people 100 miles (160 kilometers) off the Chinese coast, still uses the traditional versions, regarding them as the heart and soul of Chinese culture.
 The older characters are also in use in Hong Kong, though no movable-type foundries exist there.

 And everywhere, word processing is threatening to make the old skills extinct.

-Chang, a bespectacled perfectionist with a salt-and-pepper crewcut and a friendly smile, is out to save the family legacy and its two million pieces of lead type crammed in his workshop.
+Chang, a bespectacled perfectionist with a salt-and-pepper crewcut and a friendly smile, is out to save the family legacy and its 2 million pieces of lead type crammed in his workshop.